 - 1. Infants will be put down to sleep on their backs. - 2.
 Any positioning device that restricts movement may only be used if a physician orders it in writing. - 3.
 If a different sleep position is requested, the parent must get a note from the physician. - 4.
-All pillows, quilts, comforters, sheepskin, stuffed toys and other soft products shall be removed from the crib.
-We suggest you provide a sleep sack for your child's comfort. - 5.
+All pillows, quilts, comforters, sheepskin, stuffed toys and other soft products shall be removed from the crib. - 5.
 Infants requiring a blanket shall be placed at the foot of the crib with a thin blanket tucked around the crib mattress, reaching only as far as the infant's chest. - 6.
 The infant's head shall remain uncovered during sleep. - 7.
 When the children can turn themselves from the back to the stomach, they shall be put down to sleep on their back, but allowed to adopt whatever position they prefer for sleep.
 All children sleep in plain view and are monitored by the staff.

-WHAT TO BRING: FOR PRESCHOOL, KINDERGARTEN ALL ITEMS MUST BE LABELED
+WHAT TO BRING: FOR PRESCHOOL, ALTERNATIVE KINDERGARTEN, KINDERGARTEN - ALL ITEMS MUST BE LABELED